enzo-project/enzo-dev/doc/manual/source/index.rst

 cosmological structure formation.
 Links to documentation and downloads for all versions of Enzo from 1.0 on are available.

-Enzo development is supported by grants AST-0808184 and OCI-0832662 from the National Science Foundation.
+Enzo development has been primarily supported by the US National Science Foundation, National Aeronautics and Space Administration, and Department of Energy.
+In addition, significant funding has been contriubuted by a large number of academic institutions, private foundations, and other funding agencies across the globe.

 .. toctree::
    :maxdepth: 2